WilliamY97/LearningJournal/Data Science/Deep Learning/Multilayer Perceptrons.md

 # Multilayer Perceptrons

+Adding more layers to a neural network allows us to model **linearly inseperable data**, impossible to do with regression models.

 Before, dealing with only one output node which made the code straightforward.
 However now that we have multiple input units and multiple hidden units, the weights between them will require two indices.
 W(ij) where i denots input units and j are the hidden units.

 <img src="https://d17h27t6h515a5.cloudfront.net/topher/2017/February/589978f4_network-with-labeled-weights/network-with-labeled-weights.png" width="500" height="400" />